I3DM: Implicit 3D-aware Memory Retrieval and Injection for Consistent Video Scene Generation: Experiments

-\paragraph{Memory Injection Mechanism.} To evaluate our adaptive memory injection module, we conduct ablations reported in the bottom half of Tab.~\ref{tab:re10k_ablation} and Fig.~\ref{fig:ab_adaptive}.
+\paragraph{Memory Injection Mechanism.} We evaluate our adaptive memory injection module in Tab.~\ref{tab:re10k_ablation} (bottom) and Fig.~\ref{fig:ab_adaptive}.
 All variants are trained on Re10K using the same fine-tuning settings as our final model.
-(1) ``w/o memory'': the baseline (Wan-CamCtrl~\cite{wan2025wan}) fails to maintain scene consistency during revisits.
-(2) ``w/o alignment'': this variant directly conditions the diffusion model via frame-wise concatenation with retrieved historical frames, yielding degraded visual quality and camera control.
+(1) ``w/o mem.'': the baseline (Wan-CamCtrl~\cite{wan2025wan}) fails to maintain scene consistency during revisits.
+(2) ``w/o align.'': this variant directly conditions the diffusion model via frame-wise concatenation with retrieved historical frames, yielding degraded visual quality and camera control.
 We attribute this to the difficulty of implicitly learning complex 3D correspondences solely through LoRA fine-tuning.
-(3) ``w/ frozen NVS'': this variant uses a pre-trained frozen LVSM~\cite{jin2024lvsm} to align historical frames with the target view before injection.
+(3) ``w/ fz.
+NVS'': this variant uses a pre-trained frozen LVSM~\cite{jin2024lvsm} to align historical frames with the target view before injection.
 While revisit consistency improves, extrapolation errors from the frozen NVS module interfere with camera motion, causing navigation failures (e.g., the camera fails to enter the bathroom), as shown in Fig.~\ref{fig:ab_adaptive}.
-In contrast, our adaptive NVS module (``w/ ft.
-NVS'') ensures both revisit consistency and accurate camera control by jointly fine-tuning the NVS module with the diffusion backbone.
+(4) ``w/ ft.
+NVS'': In contrast, using adaptive NVS module ensures both revisit consistency and accurate camera control by jointly fine-tuning the NVS module with the diffusion backbone.